Chapter 2

 Chapter 2: Anarchy and the State of Nature of Donald Trump's America and Adolf Hitler's Germany by Thomas Weber.

-It is a mistake to associate Trump to fascism.
+It is a mistake to associate Trump to fascism, particularly Hitler's version of fascism.
 Hitler's response to the state of nature was collectivist, communitarian, statist, and partly anti-capitalist.
 Trump's response in comparison was a libertarian embrace of individualism, ethical egoism, and a rejection of altruism, collectivism, and statism.
 The existential threat faced in the U.S. is of a different kind.

 Donald Trump's and Adolf Hitler's State of Nature